llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

                                              32-bit address spaces which are really truncated 64-bit addresses (i.e., addrspace(6))

+    "amdgpu-color-export"                    Indicates shader exports color information if set to 1.
-    "amdgpu-color-export"                    Assumed 1 for :ref:`amdgpu_ps <amdgpu_ps>`, and 0 for other calling conventions.
+                                             Defaults to 1 for :ref:`amdgpu_ps <amdgpu_ps>`, and 0 for other calling

-    "amdgpu-depth-export"                    ..TODO:: Describe.

-    "InitialPSInputAddr"                     ..TODO:: Describe.
+                                             conventions.
+Determines the necessity and type of null exports when a shader terminates early by killing lanes.

+    "amdgpu-depth-export"                    Indicates shader exports depth information if set to 1.
+Determines the necessity and type of null exports when a shader terminates early by killing lanes.
+A depth-only shader will export to depth channel when no null export target is available (GFX11+).

+    "InitialPSInputAddr"                     Set the initial value of the `spi_ps_input_addr` register for :ref:`amdgpu_ps <amdgpu_ps>` shaders.
+Any bits enabled by this value will be enabled in the final register value.

     "amdgpu-wave-priority-threshold"         ..TODO:: Describe.